chipheo00/vn-wealthfolio/docusaurus/docs/development/goals/goal-details-page.md

 - Chart details:
   - Projected and actual value should be calculate by date.
   - Projected line:
-    - Show the projected value depend on period selected, and the compounding formula for date.
+    - Show the projected value depend on period selected, using the compounding formula for month.
     - In chart, projected line start on goal start date (initial value = daily investment) and end on goal due date(value ~ goal target amount).
     - In weeks period, the projected line will be show the projected value depend on period selected, and the compounding formula for date(end of weeks).
     - In months period, the projected line will be show the projected value depend on period selected, and the compounding formula for date(end of months).
     - In years period, the projected line will be show the projected value depend on period selected, and the compounding formula for date(end of years).
     - In all period, the projected line will be show the projected value depend on period selected, and the compounding formula for date(end of all).
-    - The last point's projected value on chart = the Projected future value in Overview card.
+    - The last point's projected value on chart = the Projected future value in Overview card and Projected future value should be changed following the time period selected.
   - Actual line:
     - Show the actual value depend on period selected.
     - In chart, the current week, month or year value should be equal Current Progress value in Overview card.